NafiurSiddiqui/Pinzy/README.md

 ## Backend 🧑‍💻

-- custom Auth logic, used PDO and param binding for SQL-injection prevention
+- custom Auth logic, used PDO and param binding for SQL-injection prevention and input clean up.
 - custom RestAPI for fetching data
 - signed users are stored in the mysql db with unlimited pin privilege.
 - custom _htaccess_ to force the use of _SSL_ certificates otherwise, some browsers won't let it locate your position.